ICanBoogie/Inflector/README.md

 ## About inflections

+Inflections are localized, the configurators are kept in [lib/Inflections/][].

+> [!TIP]
-Inflections are localized, the configurators are kept in [lib/Inflections/en.php](lib/Inflections/en.php).
-Since v2.1, these configurators are auto-loaded classes, which means, in theory, you could add your own or overwrite those already defined by specifying another `ICanBoogie\\Inflections\\` in your `composer.json` file.
+> Since v2.1, these configurators are autoloaded classes, which means, in theory, you could add your
+> own or overwrite those already defined by specifying another `ICanBoogie\\Inflections\\` in your
+> `composer.json` file.